jiashenyue/salary-insights/README.md

 - The scatterplot indicates that the item visibility and item sales do not have any correlation if we do not distinguish between item types, which rejects the hypothesis between the positive correlation between item visibility and item outlet sales.

-**So, which variables are good candidates to predict the item sales in our dataset?**
+**4. So, which variables are good candidates to predict the item sales in our dataset?**

 *Calculate correlation betwen 'item sales and all numeric variables*